 Show Events at a Kiosk

-A kiosk is a live preview of what's currently reserved or will be reserved in the future, which is great for displaying on TVs, monitors, and even tablets.
+A kiosk shows a live preview of what's happening that day.
+They are designed to be displayed on TVs, monitors, and tablets around your building.
 The kiosk updates every five minutes and reloads every day.
 Once an event ends, it's removed from view.

 Check the box to include descriptions of the event.
-Click the dark or light kiosk to launch on your screen.
+Select the dark or light kiosk to launch on your screen.

 modal_kiosk.png